mcummings128/gh-actions-outputs-experiments-1/README.md

 For reusable workflows, the `outputs` block has the potential to be defined at the workflow level AND at the job level.
 In other words, there is a potential for multiple `outputs` blocks.
 At workflow-level, the `outputs` block is a direct child of `workflow_call`.

-A reusable workflow will have a job-level outputs block when it has a job that directly sets an output via the typical writing to GITHUB_OUTPUT (see TODO section).
-It will not need a job-level outputs block if it is not setting any outputs.
-Additionally, it will not need a job-level outputs block if it is calling another reusable workflow to get an output, even if it has other jobs that may need to access that output (similar to a pure caller workflow; see the first paragraph in the **__Caller Workflow__** section above).
+A reusable workflow will have a job-level `outputs` block when it has a job that directly sets an output via the typical writing to GITHUB_OUTPUT (see **__Setting an output__** section).
+It will not need a job-level `outputs` block if it is not setting any outputs.
+Additionally, it will not need a job-level `outputs` block if it is calling another reusable workflow to get an output, even if it has other jobs that may need to access that output (similar to a pure caller workflow; see the first paragraph in the **__Caller Workflow__** section above).

 ### Process